GoogleContainerTools/skaffold/docs/content/en/docs/references/api/grpc.md

 <a name="proto.Event"></a>
 #### Event
+`Event` describes an event in the Skaffold process.
-Event is one of the following events.
+It is one of MetaEvent, BuildEvent, DeployEvent, PortEvent, StatusCheckEvent, ResourceStatusCheckEvent or FileSyncEvent.

 | Field | Type | Label | Description |